Galapagos barn owl

-The Galapagos barn owl is one of two resident and endemic owl species in Galapagos; the other being the short-eared owl.
+The Galapagos barn owl is one of two resident and endemic owl species in Galapagos, the other being the short-eared owl.
 Unlike the latter, the Galapagos barn owl is completely nocturnal, hunting primarily for rats, mice and insects at night only.
 As opportunistic feeders, however, they have been known to predate upon small birds and reptiles.
 Their nocturnal nature makes them an elusive species, rarely seen by locals or visitors.

-Measuring 26cm in length and with a wingspan of 68cm, like many Galapagos endemics, they are smaller in size than their mainland counterparts.
+Like many Galapagos endemics, they are smaller in size than their mainland counterparts.
 Furthermore, their colouration is darker than their continental relatives, with a rusty brown back and pale/cinnamon coloured underparts speckled with light and dark spots.